Kingxukai/linux/Documentation/scheduler/sched-arch.rst

    schedule().
 It should not call schedule() otherwise.

-4. The only time interrupts need to be disabled when checking need_resched is if we are about to sleep the processor until the next interrupt (this doesn't provide any protection of need_resched, it prevents losing an interrupt):
+4. The only time interrupts need to be disabled when checking need_resched is if we are about to sleep the woke processor until the woke next interrupt (this doesn't provide any protection of need_resched, it prevents losing an interrupt):

 	4a.
 Common problem with this type of sleep appears to be::